Carbonite Safe FAQs

 Subscribe for longer and save.
 Multi-year pricing provides a 5% discount for 2 years, and a 10% discount for 3 years for all Personal plans.

-Carbonite personal plans are available for both Windows and Mac.
+Carbonite Safe plans are available for both Windows and Mac.

-Note: Personal Plans are not designed to support Windows Server OS.
+Note: Safe plans are not designed to support Windows Server OS.
 Need to back up a server?
 Try our Office Plans.

 Yes.
 Our business and reputation depend on keeping your data safely backed up.
 We encrypt your files before they leave your computer and encrypt them again during transit to one of our data centers using the same security technology used in online banking and e-commerce transactions.
 Your files remain encrypted on our servers, which are housed in state-of-the-art data centers that are guarded 24 hours a day, 7 days a week.
 Find out more about what we do to keep your data safe.